-So now you have the entry level M3, the mid-range M6 and the top of the line Max Trainer M8.
+So now you have the entry level M3, the mid-range M6 and M8 and the top of the line Max Total.

-The mid-range M6 is a very good machine, and probably the best choice of the three for the price and what it offers.
+The mid-range M6 is a very good machine, and probably the best choice of the four for the price and what it offers.